alariej/streamclock/README.md

 - `sudo apt install zlib1g-dev` (may be required)
 - `sudo apt install libfuse2` (may be required)
 - `sudo apt install cec-utils` (optional, may be required)
-- Add app to startup programs (Add `@./streamclock-arm64.AppImage` at the end of file `/etc/xdg/lxsession/LXDE-pi/autostart`, optional)
+- Add app to startup programs (Add `@./streamclock-arm64.AppImage` at the end of file `/etc/xdg/lxsession/LXDE-pi/autostart`, obviously does not work when activating the experimental Wayland support, optional)
 - Start app via command line (`./streamclock-arm64.AppImage`) or file manager

 ## HDMI-CEC